ken-myers/ken-myers.github.io/_posts/2020-09-01-stellar-cartography-with-self-organizing-maps.md

 ## Beyond Starmaps

 Even though the code is capable, there's not much use in stepping down higher-dimensional data to one, two, or three dimensions because, since it is primarily intended to be used as a cartography tool, my program does not normalize the data you feed it, and uniform higher dimensional coordinates are hard to come by.
-(If you were, say, a novelist trying to world-build a universe in which there were seven spacial dimensions, then yes, it could be useful.)
+(If you were, say, a novelist trying to world-build a universe in which there were seven spatial dimensions, then yes, it could be useful.)

 I intend to continue working on this project.
 Besides the obvious refactoring, bug-squashing, and polishing, I'd also like to add support for wrap-around/toroidal space and perhaps globular, a GUI that shows live generation (like the GIF you saw earlier), and the ability to import CSV files.